Yum Command Tutorial With Examples For Linux Package Management Like Install, Update Remove

 While operating with yum commands for caution reasons confirmations exists.
 If we are confident what we do we simply provide -y parameter to accept all confirmation questions like below.

-$ yum install tmux -y
+$ sudo yum install tmux -y

 Install Group Packages